 The hydrodynamic theory can be simplified by introducing a fourth variable N, again defined at each location x and at each time t.
-This new variable N is referred to as the cumulative count, and has a similar interpretation to the N^{\uparrow} and N^{\downarrow} counts defined at the start of Section 10.1, but now applied at any point on the link, not just the upstream and downstream ends.
+This new variable N is referred to as the cumulative count, and has a similar interpretation to the $N^{\uparrow}$ and $N^{\downarrow}$ counts defined at the start of Section 10.1, but now applied at any point on the link, not just the upstream and downstream ends.
 Imagine that each vehicle is labeled with a number; for instance, the vehicle at the upstream end of the link at t=0 may be labeled as zero.
 The next vehicle that enters the link is then labeled as one, the next vehicle as two, and so forth.
 The numbering does not have to start at zero.
 What is important that each entering vehicle be given consecutive numbers.
 Then N(x,t) gives the number of the vehicle at location x at time tW (keeping in mind that we are modeling vehicles as a continuous fluid, so N(x,t) need not be an integer).
 The contours of N(x,t) then give the trajectories of individual vehicles in the traffic stream.
 (Figure 10.13)

 It is worthwhile to point out a potential source of confusion here.
 In a trajectory diagram like Figure 10.13, space (indexed by x) is conventionally denoted on the vertical axis, and time (indexed by t) on the horizontal axis.
-This has the unfortunate side-effect of making the "t-axis" the vertical one.
-Second, it is conventional to list the spatial component before the time component, so a point like t-axis to t-axis that on a trajectory diagram, the t-axis component is listed first, as opposed to typical Cartesian coordinates where the t-axis to simply highlight them and become comfortable using literature that it is best to simply highlight them and become comfortable using them.
+This has the unfortunate side-effect of making the "x-axis" the vertical one.
+Second, it is conventional to list the spatial component before the time component, so a point like (1,2) refers to x=1 and t=2.
+This means that on a trajectory diagram, the vertical component is listed first, as opposed to typical Cartesian coordinates where the horizontal component is given first.
+Unfortunately, both of these conventions are so well-established in the transportation engineering literature that it is best to simply highlight them and become comfortable using them.